datawire/ambassador-auth-httpbasic/README.md

 ## Add User

 1. Prepare the password for bcrypt.
-In the below example we prepare the password `hunter2`.
+In the below example we prepare the password `hunter2` for use.

     ```bash
     export PREPARED_PASSWORD=$(printf "hunter2" | shasum -a 256 | head -c 64 | openssl base64 -A)